Hi! I'm Emmanuel, an applied machine learning researcher focused on Generative AI.

 About Me

-I am a DPhil Engineering Science candidate (viva pending) at Oxford with a research focus on generative modelling for high-dimensional medical image and video data.
+I am a DPhil in Engineering Science (Oxford) with a research focus on generative modelling for high-dimensional medical image and video data.
 My work covers diffusion models, flow matching, representation learning, and foundation-model adaptation, with emphasis on robustness, scalability, and responsible evaluation.
 Across research and internships, I have developed end-to-end ML workflows from data curation and model training to analysis and deployment-oriented optimisation, including projects with GE HealthCare and Schlumberger.